tburrows13/FactorySearch/README.md

 - Displays results from all surfaces (e.g. all Space Exploration planets are searched)
 - Click on a result group to open it in the map
 - Opens results from other planets in the Navigation Satellite if using Space Exploration
+- Supports multiplayer

 -----
 ## Future Updates?

-- Option to search inventories (chests, cars, trains, etc)
+- Option to search inventories (chests, cars, trains, spidertrons, corpses, etc)
 - Temporary highlighting of the machines when you click to view them
-- 'Expanded' view, with inline cameras like the train overview GUI
+- 'Expanded' view, with inline cameras like the train overview GUI (not for many months…)

 -----
 Thank you to: